mojolicious/mojo.js/README.md

 [![npm](https://img.shields.io/npm/v/@mojojs/core.svg)](https://www.npmjs.com/package/@mojojs/core)

 The [Mojolicious](https://mojolicious.org) real-time web framework for [Node.js](https://nodejs.org/).
 Written in TypeScript.
-Meticulously designed for high performance backend web services using bleeding edge JavaScript features.
+Meticulously designed for hypermedia-driven backend web services using all the latest JavaScript features.

 If you want to stay up to date on the latest developments join us on [Matrix](https://matrix.to/#/#mojo:matrix.org) or [IRC](https://web.libera.chat/#mojo).